Skip to Content

 3) No Clear Return Policy

 Problem: An unclear or hard-to-find return policy can stop potential buyers who are still on the fence about your product or even about your brand.
-A clear, fair, up-front return policy gives them peace of mind.
-They’ll trust you, and that trust makes them more willing buyers.
+A clear, fair, up-front return policy gives them peace of mind – lowering perceived risk, building trust, and making customers far more comfortable completing their purchase.

 Solution: Include a link to your return policy on product detail pages and/or within the footer of your website.
-Consider putting it in the main navigation, so it’s easy to find at any point in the shopping journey.
-Write the policy as simply as possible, not confusing legal jargon.
+Consider placing it near key decision points, such as the Add to Cart button, so shoppers see it when they need reassurance most.
+Write the policy as simply as possible, using clear, human language instead of confusing legal jargon.

 Example: Nordstrom, a leading retailer in the e-commerce space, prominently displays its return policy on every product detail page.
 It also provides, in the website footer, a clear link to further information on return policy and exchange options.
 Nordstrom offers a generous return time window and free return shipping.
 Customers are more likely to buy if they have easy recourse if a product doesn’t work out.